-Mariah Carey is obviously blessed with natural talent, but that doesn’t mean this star was born overnight.
-From growing up in a New York suburb to becoming a reality star, Carey has gone through a lot to get where she is today.
+Mariah Carey is obviously blessed with natural talent, but that doesn’t mean this star was born overnight — from growing up in a New York suburb to becoming a reality star, Carey has gone through a lot to get where she is today.
+And today we celebrate you Mariah, Happy 50th Birthday!

 Carey obviously didn’t come out of the womb singing and dancing, but she came pretty close.